-Effective July 1, 2011, the excess of loss reinsurance agreement provided the Association with three layers of coverage.
-The first layer provided 100% participation of \$50 million in excess of \$40 million of each and every loss occurrence.
-The second layer provided 100% participation of \$60 million in excess of \$90 million of each and every loss occurrence.
-The third layer provided 100% participation of \$150 million in excess of \$150 million of each and every loss occurrence.
-The agreement covered losses incurred on all in-force, new and renewal policies.
+Effective July 1, 2013, the excess of loss reinsurance agreement provided the Association with two layers of coverage.
+The first layer provided 100% participation of \$85,000 in excess of \$40,000 of each and every loss occurrence.
+The second layer provided 100% participation of \$175,000 in excess of \$125,000 of each and every loss occurrence.
+The agreement covers losses incurred on all in-force, new and renewal policies.
 Any additional liability would be funded by member assessments in the event that available funds are not sufficient to meet the obligations of the Association.
-This agreement expired on June 30, 2012.
+This agreement expired on June 30, 2014.